ritiksaxena124/server-driven-ui-frontend/README.md

 # Server-Driven UI: Frontend

-Frontend ini dibangun menggunakan **Next.js 15** dengan TailwindCSS sebagai framework styling.
-UI pada aplikasi ini **sepenuhnya dikendalikan dari server**, di mana frontend hanya mengambil JSON dari backend dan merender UI sesuai dengan data yang diberikan.
+This frontend is built using **Next.js 15** with TailwindCSS as the styling framework.
+The UI in this application is **completely controlled by the server**, where the frontend only fetches JSON from the backend and renders the UI according to the provided data.

-## 🎯 Tujuan
+## 🎯 Objectives
-- Memisahkan logika UI dari frontend agar dapat diperbarui tanpa perlu deployment ulang.
+- Separate UI logic from the frontend so it can be updated without requiring redeployment.
-- Memungkinkan perubahan UI secara **dinamis** hanya dengan mengubah response API dari backend.
+- Enable **dynamic** UI changes by simply modifying the API response from the backend.
-- Menyediakan pengalaman pengguna yang fleksibel dan terintegrasi dengan **autentikasi berbasis token**.
+- Provide a flexible user experience integrated with **token-based authentication**.

-## 🛠️ Teknologi yang Digunakan
+## 🛠️ Technologies Used
-- **Next.js 15** - Framework React untuk aplikasi full-stack.
+- **Next.js 15** - React framework for full-stack applications.
-- **TailwindCSS** - Styling berbasis utility untuk desain yang cepat dan konsisten.
+- **TailwindCSS** - Utility-based styling for fast and consistent design.
-- **Axios / fetch** - Untuk mengambil data UI dari backend.
+- **Axios / fetch** - For fetching UI data from the backend.
-- **LocalStorage** - Menyimpan token autentikasi untuk sesi pengguna.
+- **LocalStorage** - Store authentication tokens for user sessions.

-## 📌 Alur Kerja Frontend
+## 📌 Frontend Workflow
-1. **Fetch UI dari backend**
+1. **Fetch UI from backend**
-   Saat halaman dimuat, frontend akan memanggil endpoint `/ui/:page` di backend untuk mendapatkan struktur UI dalam format JSON.
+   When the page loads, the frontend will call the `/ui/:page` endpoint on the backend to get the UI structure in JSON format.

-2. **Render UI sesuai JSON**
+2. **Render UI based on JSON**
-   JSON yang diterima akan digunakan untuk merender komponen seperti input, button, dan link secara **dinamis**.
+   The received JSON will be used to render components like input, button, and link **dynamically**.

-3. **Interaksi dengan API**
+3. **Interact with API**
-   Semua tombol dan input yang dikonfigurasi dalam JSON akan melakukan request ke backend sesuai dengan endpoint yang telah ditentukan dalam JSON.
+   All buttons and inputs configured in the JSON will make requests to the backend according to the endpoints specified in the JSON.

-4. **Autentikasi & Routing**
+4. **Authentication & Routing**
-   - Token login disimpan di `localStorage` setelah berhasil login.
+   - Login token is stored in `localStorage` after successful login.
-   - Jika pengguna tidak memiliki token, mereka akan diarahkan kembali ke halaman login (`/auth`).
+   - If users don't have a token, they will be redirected back to the login page (`/auth`).

 ---